 Using bio-design techniques, Kung created a natural blue dye from bacteria in water samples drawn from the Dutch Kills tributary that is then fossilized onto natural fibers woven into textiles.
 Accompanying Kung’s textile sculpture is Johann Diedrick’s soundscape consisting of underwater recordings of the Newtown Creek combined with original music compositions to emulate the sounds that have existed in the past and the sounds that could exist in the future in the Newtown Creek.
 Guests were left wondering about the current environmental deterioration occurring in Dutch Kills and the long-term effects of what could happen if nothing were to be done to clean up the area.
 The installation is on display at Smiling Hogshead Ranch July - September 2019.

-Following the artist talk, we reviewed some of the key actions that community stakeholders will catalyze in the project area over the next decade.
+Following the artist talk, we reviewed some of the priority projects that will be included in the Community Action Plan.

 Thank you to the artists and community stakeholders like LIC Roots and Smiling Hogshead Ranch for working with us to build greater public awareness of the community's action plan for revitalizing the Dutch Kills tributary!